 Rule of Law in Times of Major Disaster

-Rule of Law in Times of Major Disaster (8/07).
-Set of 12 Principles in support of preservation of rule of law in times of a major disaster.
-They are “intended to help insure that justice will continue to be dispensed despite the damage and disruption caused by a major disaster.
-The Principles are also intended to foster reliance on legal mechanisms when the effort is undertaken to restore a disaster-torn community through programs designed to compensate for loss or render assistance in recovery.”
-The principles include support of: proactive planning by the legal community before a major disaster strikes, collaboration of justice system actors, respect for adherence to Constitutional rights and protections, compensation to extent permitted by law of those affected by a major disaster, equitable and fair distribution of government assistance, pro bono emergency legal assistance, disaster planning by lawyers and more.
-Click here to view the full text of this policy.
+It is the purpose of these Principles to preserve the rule of law in times of major disaster.
+The Principles are intended to help insure that justice will continue to be dispensed despite the damage and disruption caused by a major disaster.
+The Principles are also intended to foster reliance on legal mechanisms when the effort is undertaken to restore a disaster-torn community through programs designed to compensate for loss or render assistance in recovery.